speianudana/AnalysisAndVisualisationOfData/README.md

-## Laboratories for the Machine Learning & Data Mining classes.
+## Laboratories for the Analysis and Visualisation of data classes.